 - 1. Sewers, CSOs and sewage pumping stations are allocated between foul, surface water & highway drainage based on: - a.
-Capital maintenance is based on an analysis of our in-use sewer length - b.
-Enhancement expenditure is allocated directly at a scheme level - 2.
+Capital maintenance is allocated directly at a scheme level Enhancement expenditure is allocated directly at a scheme level - 2.
 Sewage treatment works costs at collocated sludge treatment centres are allocated between sewage treatment and returned sludge liquors: - a.
-Capital maintenance is allocated using the same methodology as

-- operational costs - b.
+Capital maintenance is allocated using the same methodology as operational costs - b.
 Enhancement expenditure is allocated directly at scheme level - 3.
 Sludge expenditure is allocated based on a scheme level review of all capital expenditure - 4.
-Management and general expenditure is allocated to the price control units based on principle use; this is then allocated within the price control units based on the split of depreciation - 5.
-Retail HH and NHH capex is assessed directly at a scheme level
+Management and general expenditure is allocated to the price control units based on principle use; this is then allocated within the price control units based on the split of depreciation